-The mission of 14ers.com is to provide detailed Colorado peak information without membership fees or advertisements.
+The mission of 14ers.com is to provide detailed Colorado peak information without advertisements or membership fees.
 Open and free.
-During summer, 14ers.com often receives over 30,000 visitors each day but with the combination of large, dedicated servers and high-bandwidth data communication lines, you shouldn't have trouble getting information from the site.
-I created the site in 2000 and over the years the content and user community have grown as I've spent a lot of time adding tools for both new and veteran hikers, while sticking to that original mission.
-I hope 14ers.com has helped you safely climb 14ers and other Colorado peaks, as well as make some friends along the way.
+During summer, 14ers.com gets thousands of visitors each day but with the combination of large, dedicated servers and high-bandwidth data communication lines, you shouldn't have trouble getting information from the site.
+I created 14ers.com in 2000 and over the years the content and user community have grown as I've dedicated my time to adding tools for both new and veteran hikers, while sticking to that original mission.
+I hope 14ers.com will help you safely climb 14ers and other Colorado peaks, as well as make some friends along the way.

 14ers.com is not about me; however, I understand a bit of background may be of interest to some.